Tom Hardy’s Valentine’s Day Bedtime Story, Upcoming Al Capone Movie

 — Charles (@CoolCharles1) May 30, 2016

 Tom Hardy has worked in a number of popular films and stage products since he featured in Black Hawk Down.
 In 2015, he was nominated for an Academy Award in the best Supporting Actor category for his role as John Fitzgerald in The Revenant.
-A versatile actor who has played a variety of characters throughout his career, Tom Hardy somehow seems quite different from a typical Hollywood action-hero or a romantic-hero because he has played both positive as well as negative roles in his movies.
+A versatile actor who has played a variety of characters throughout his career, Tom Hardy somehow seems quite different from a typical Hollywood action hero or a romantic hero because he has played both positive as well as negative roles in his movies.

 In 2012, Tom Hardy played the role of Bane, a DC Comics villain, in The Dark Knight Rises, the third movie in The Dark Knight Trilogy.
-More recently, Hardy played the role of Alfie Solomons, as Jewish gang leader in Peaky Binders, a BBC crime drama.
+More recently, Hardy played the role of Alfie Solomons, as Jewish gang leader, in the BBC crime drama Peaky Binders.

-Tom Hardy in Peaky Binders as the gang leader in Camden Town is excellent ???? pic.twitter.com/rEl37wVa2d
+Tom Hardy in Peaky Binders as the gang leader in Camden Town is excellent???? pic.twitter.com/rEl37wVa2d

-— Bippie ???????? (@diam0ndmind) August 5, 2016
+— Bippie???????? (@diam0ndmind) August 5, 2016

-Tom Hardy has also played the roles of both the notorious Kray twins, the leaders of London’s organized crime, in Legend, a crime thriller.
-It appears that the actor’s portrayal of hardened criminals has filmmakers taking notice, as the Mad Max: Fury Road actor will now be playing the role of Al Capone in Fronzo, an upcoming movie that will depict the last days of the notorious American crime lord.
+Tom Hardy has also played the roles of both the notorious Kray twins, the leaders of London’s organized crime, in the crime thriller Legend.
+It appears that the actor’s portrayal of hardened criminals has filmmakers taking notice, as the Mad Max: Fury Road actor will now be playing the role of Al Capone in Fronzo, an upcoming movie depicting the last days of the notorious American crime lord.

-Al Capone was sentenced to eleven years of imprisonment after the U.S. Government arrested him on charges of income tax evasion.
+Al Capone was sentenced to 11 years of imprisonment after the U.S. government arrested him on charges of income tax evasion.
 The gangster was sent to Alcatraz prison, and his mental health deteriorated in prison, as he had dementia caused by syphilis that he had contracted in his younger days.
 Later, Al Capone was released from prison and spent three years at a Baltimore-based mental institution before he died in 1947.

 Robert De Niro had previously played the young Al Capone in The Untouchables.
 However, Movie Pilot reports that Tom Hardy’s Al Capone will be different from Robert De Niro’s version because Tom will be portraying a tormented character rather than a ruthless and dreaded crime boss.